The public relations mantra of the 2010s?

 Twitter has also proven itself a worthy ally for crisis communications, though it’s often also the fount from which crises flow.
 In addition to this, Twitter matches almost always shows up in Google searches, so remember to include your website, logo, and a brief bio on what your company does.

 MailChimp is a marketing software tailored for small businesses.
-This content marketing tool helps you up your email marketing game through automated messages, and targeted campaigns.
+This content marketing tool helps you to up your email marketing game through automated messages, and targeted campaigns.
 It even provides detailed reports to help users identify shortcomings, modify campaigns, and yield better results over time.

 SlideShare is often underestimated and underused as a content marketing tool.
-But for those who know its secrets, SlideShare is a great place to upload and distribute your memes, info-graphics and presentation versions of your blog posts.
+But for those who know its secrets, SlideShare is a great place to upload and distribute your memes, info-graphics, and presentation versions of your blog posts.

 If you’re also looking for a great place outside of your website to host portfolios, resumes, and other important documents you can link to, SlideShare is your best bet.
 Users can also use SlideShare to create campaigns that generate leads.